 Sustainable Development Goals

 LIFE’s work aim to ensure:

 Fair access to resources and fishing grounds

 Fisheries are managed in a sustainable and inclusive way, free from privatisation and taking into account economic, social and environmental factors

 Fishers become empowered “price makers” enabled to negotiate a fair price for their products that reflects their quality and social value

 Small-scale fishers engage as equals with other interested parties to formulate local, national and European fishing policies and management

 Direct sales and short value chains are developed, helping local economies to thrive and allowing consumers and fishers to have direct and transparent relationships

-LIFE has developed a strategic plan for 2021-25 based on a theory of change validated by all key stakeholders.
-The goal is that by 2025 Low-impact fishers of Europe will be masters of their future and custodians of the sea.
+LIFE’s Strategic Plan for 2021-25 is based on a theory of change that has been validated through a process of consultation with a wide range of key stakeholders.
+LIFE’s vision is for European small-scale low-impact fishers to become masters of their future and custodians of the sea.
 They will be economically independent, contributing to prosperous coastal communities and environmental sustainability of the oceans.